dennisbirch/dbbbuilder-swift/README.md

 <a name="save-object-arrays"> </a>
 `public static func saveObjects(_ objects: [DBBTableObject], dbManager: DBBManager) -> Bool`

-A static method for saving an array of DBTableObject subclass instances to the database file
+A static method for saving an array of DBTableObject subclass instances to the database file.

 _objects_: A homogenous array of DBBTableObject subclass types.
 If you pass in an array of different types, the method will abort before saving anything.